Oil prices drop amid supply glut, fears of second coronavirus wave

 Fears that the United States is running out of storage space triggered WTI prices crashing into negative territory last month, prompting some U.S. producers to slash output.

-In a sign of that impact, the number of operating oil and gas rigs in the world’s largest oil producer fell to 374 in the week to May 8, a record low according to data released on Friday from energy services firm Baker Hughes Co (BKR.N) going back to 1940.

-“People are surprised by how quickly the U.S. is shutting in production and that’s exactly what we need in order to support prices,” said Mitsubishi’s Nunan.
+“People are surprised by how quickly the U.S. is shutting in production and that’s exactly what we need in order to support prices,” said Tony Nunan, a senior risk manager at Mitsubishi Corp in Tokyo.

 “There’s another 10 days before the June contract expires ... if the WTI contract can avoid a crash going into expiry, hopefully we’ve seen the bottom.”

-Reporting by Florence Tan in Singapore and Devika Krishna Kumar in New York; Editing by Peter Cooney and Kenneth Maxwell
+Reporting by Florence Tan in Singapore and Devika Krishna Kumar in New York; Editing by Kenneth Maxwell and Richard Pullin